ibuetler/docker-keycloak-traefik-workshop/README.md

 ![kc1](images/kc1.png)

 Please give it a name and configure the client URL.
-For this tutorial `https://ttyd.idocker.hacking-lab.com`
+For this tutorial `https://ttyd.idocker.hacking-lab.com`.

 ![kc2](images/kc2.png)

-Press choose "confidential" in the "Access Type" item and press "Save"
+Press choose "confidential" in the "Access Type" item and press "Save".

 ![kc3](images/kc3.png)

 After saving, please click the "Credentials" menu item where you will find the secret we need for keycloak-gatekeeper.
-Copy the Secret as you need it later when configuring `keycloak-gatekeeper`
+Copy the Secret as you need it later when configuring `keycloak-gatekeeper`.

 ![kc4](images/kc4.png)

 ## Create Client Audience and Scope
-With the new Keycloak software, a user must be assigned to a valid audience and scope before he or she can use a keycloak enabled service.
+With the new Keycloak software, users must be assigned to a valid audience and scope before they can use a keycloak enabled service.
 Thus, let's configure the audience and scope.

-Please click on "Client Scopes" in the left menu and press "Create"
+Please click on "Client Scopes" in the left menu and press "Create".

 ![kc5](images/kc5.png)